We explain in a simple way how to install add-ons and configure KODI, easily integrate the most useful add-ons and get the most out of your system.

-With this tutorial we hope to explain how to install add-ons in KODI or SPMC, these add-ons are essential if we want to see all kinds of content such as live broadcasts, streaming movies, series or documentaries from any kind of source.
-As a alternative you can install LibreELEC OS an remove Windows or Android in our device.
+KODI add-ons are essential if we want to watch all kinds of content such as live broadcasts, streaming movies, series or documentaries from any type of source.
+In addition, we will learn how to add content from our local network easily.
+Alternatively, we can also install LibreELEC as the main system or directly install our IPTV lists directly.

 KODI BASIC CONCEPTS